cn0047/stash/ed/t/systemdesign.md

 IO throughput - data transfer speed in megabytes per second (MB/s or MBPS).

 System Design Plan:
-1: Clarify constraints and use cases.
+* Clarify constraints and use cases, functional & non-functional requirements.
-2: Abstract design.
+* Abstract design, propose high-level design.
-3: Understand bottlenecks.
+* Understand bottlenecks.
-4: Scale your abstract design.
+* Scale your abstract design.
+* Wrap up.

+Steps:
+* Do math (how many reads/writes, total users, daily active users, size of message/post/etc., PRS, etc.)
+* Draw diagram app/topology/design/interactions/use case/etc.
+* Iteratively go into details and deep dive.
+* Q/A session.

 Storage Scalability:
 * What is the amount of data that we need to store?